Crypto-city/Element-HYP/README.md

 Introduction
 -----
 Element (HYP) is a [Crypto-city](https://www.crypto-city.com/) rendition of HyperStake (HYP).
-It is a Proof of Stake (PoS) cryptocurrency.
+It is an advanced Proof of Stake (PoS) cryptocurrency.
 Element (HYP) honours the original protocol; not a hard fork or swap.
 The project is open source and is derived from Bitcoin, NovaCoin, and forked directly from TruckCoin (TRK).
 <br><br>
 Embarking on a new journey, Element (HYP) aims to empower the human experience; the power of you.
 The [Crypto-city](https://www.crypto-city.com/) team has provided the necessary performance and UI upgrades that simplifies the user experience.
 <br><br>